20 Natural Laxatives for Constipation Relief- Did you know that most you can find in your kitchen pantry? Keep reading to find out.

 1. Apples/applesauce as a natural laxative

-Apples have a natural laxative effect for constipation.
+Apples have a natural laxative effect on constipation.
 They have high amounts of soluble fiber in the form of pectin which helps to regulate and balance the intestinal flora.

 The pectin in apples increases bowel movement hence relieves constipation.

 Try to eat the apple fruit with the skin on because they tend to have most of the fiber.

 Applesauce, apple cider vinegar, or apple pectin supplement work well too in place of the apple fruit to relieve constipation.

 2. Flaxseed as a natural laxative